alexharri/website/posts/encoding-declension.md

 [trie]: https://en.wikipedia.org/wiki/Trie

 Take for example the name _"Heimir"_, which has a forms encoding of <Ts>{'"1;r,,,s"'}</Ts>.
-If we create an empty trie and insert _"Heimir"_ and <Ts>{'"1;r,,,s"'}</Ts> as a key and value into it, we get:
+If we create an empty trie and insert _"Heimir"_ and <Ts>{'"1;r,,,s"'}</Ts> as a key-value pair into it, we get:

 <Image plain src="~/heimir-trie.svg" minWidth={620} width={680} />

-Let's insert _"Heiðar"_ to the trie, which has a forms encoding of <Ts>{'"1;r,,i,s"'}</Ts>.
+Let's now insert _"Heiðar"_ to the trie, which has a forms encoding of <Ts>{'"1;r,,i,s"'}</Ts>.
 The names share the first three characters so they share the first three nodes in the trie:

 <Image plain src="~/heimir-heidar-trie.svg" minWidth={620} width={680} />

 However, we actually want to insert the keys _backwards_ into the trie.
 That is because, like I mentioned earlier, similar suffixes tend to have similar form encodings.
-Insert keys backwards results in all names sharing any given suffix existing within the same subtree.
+Inserting keys backwards results in the values for all names sharing a certain suffix being grouped within that suffix's subtree.

 Let's take a concrete example -- consider the following names that end with _"ur"_ and their encodings: